In This Section

 - Traveling Outside the USA

 - Campus Facilities and Services

 F-1 students are responsible for maintaining their status and must comply with Department of Homeland Security (DHS) regulations.
-The ISS office works to ensure that students are familiar with these regulations and can advise students on any issues related to their visa status.
+ISSS works to ensure that students are familiar with these regulations and can advise students on any issues related to their visa status.

 Federal regulations require F-1 students to report any change of US address, contact details, legal name, or major to the DSO within 10 days of the change.
 Students should also inform the Registrar’s Office of any changes to address or contact details.

-F-1 students must consult the ISS office about any employment or internship opportunities first.
+International students must consult ISSS before accepting any employment or internship opportunities .
 All off-campus jobs, internships or training programs (paid or unpaid) require authorization in SEVIS, and must be related to a student’s course of study.
-Working without authorization is considered one of the most serious violations of F-1 status.
-Students caught working without authorization should expect to have their I-20s terminated, which can cause major problems for future travel and study plans in the USA.
+Working without authorization is considered one of the most serious violations of non-immigrant student status status.
+Students who report working without authorization should expect to have their status terminated, which can cause major problems for future travel and study plans in the USA.

 Students who find authorized employment must apply for a Social Security Number (SSN) in order to earn money.
 To apply, students must go to the local Social Security Office in person with the necessary documentation:

 - Letter of employment (for on-campus jobs complete the On-Campus Employment SSN form.)